Digital Marketing

 What “Digital Marketing Agency” Actually Means

-Generalist agencies claim to do everything but actually outsource most work to freelancers or overseas teams.
+Generalist agencies claim full-service but outsource most work to freelancers or teams overseas.
+You’re paying a markup for someone else’s labor.

 Red Flags That Should End the Conversation